 Where do I get a SCOBY?

 Alternatively, you can buy a bottle of plain kombucha at the store and let it sit out covered (but uncapped) at room temperature to keep fermentation going, and those slimy bits you usually see at the bottom of the bottle will eventually form into a little SCOBY.
+If the bottle is filtered or pasteurized, however, this probably won’t work.

 If you’re leading the charge amongst your pals, consider buying a kombucha starter kit (I got this one for Christmas one year and never looked back).
 You can also purchase dried SCOBYs that you can reconstitute, but I like ’em moist.